moby/moby/man/docker-update.1.md

 ### Update a container's kernel memory constraints

 You can update a container's kernel memory limit using the **--kernel-memory** option.
-This option can be updated on a running container only if the container was started with **--kernel-memory**.
+On kernel version older than 4.6, this option can be updated on a running container only if the container was started with **--kernel-memory**.
 If the container was started *without* **--kernel-memory** you need to stop the container before updating kernel memory.

 For example, if you started a container with this command: